What is Leprosy Disease?

 • The doctor will prefer to take a tissue sample of the skin or nerve (skin or nerve biopsy) for laboratory testing to confirm the diagnosis.

-• The doctor will ask about the medical history, such as recent travel history to high-risk regions or close contact with an infected person.
+• The doctor will ask about the patient's medical history, such as recent travel history to high-risk regions or close contact with an infected person.

 • Lepromin skin test or leprosy skin test might be done to determine the type of leprosy.